Cem Sultan: Succession dispute

-After the death of Karamanlı Mehmet Pasha, there was widespread rioting among the janissaries in Constantinople as there was neither a sultan nor a grand vizier to control the developments.
+After the death of Karamanlı Mehmet Pasha, there was widespread rioting among the janissaries in Constantinople as there was neither a sultan nor a grand vizier to control the situation.
 Understanding the danger of the situation, former grand vizier Ishak Pasha took the initiative of beseeching Bayezid to arrive with all due haste.
-In the meantime, Ishak Pasha took the cautionary measure of proclaiming Bayezid's 11-year-old son, Sehzade (prince) Korkut, as regent until the arrival of his father.
+In the meantime, Ishak Pasha took the cautionary measure of proclaiming Bayezid's 11-year-old son, Şehzade (prince) Korkut, as regent until the arrival of his father.

 Prince Bayezid arrived at Constantinople on 21 May 1481, and was declared Sultan Bayezid II.
 Only six days later, Cem captured the city of Inegöl with an army of 4,000.
 Sultan Bayezid sent his army under the command of vizier Ayas Pasha to kill his brother.
 On 28 May Cem had defeated Bayezid's army and declared himself Sultan of Anatolia, establishing his capital at Bursa.
 He proposed to divide the empire between him and his brother, leaving Bayezid the European side.
 Bayezid furiously rejected the proposal, declared that "between rulers there is no kinship," and marched on to Bursa.
 The decisive battle between the two contenders to the Ottoman throne took place on 19 June 1481, near the town of Yenişehir.
 Cem lost and fled with his family to the Mamluk Cairo.